 Back to the origins

-The Lion Foundations strives to return the rescued animals, whenever possible, to their natural habitats.
-Because all animals at the foundation were kept in captivity, they cannot survive in the wild.
+Stichting Leeuw strives to return the rescued animals, if at all possible, to their natural habitats.
+Because all animals at the foundation were kept in captivity their whole lives, they cannot survive in the wild.
 They are not used to natural enemies and have never had to hunt for their own food.
 It is possible, however, to relocate the animals to an enclosed natural reserve in their land of origin, where they can be closely observed.

 Emoya, South Africa